ONSdigital/aims-diy/README.md

 This repository contains the instructions and docker-compose files to enable anyone to run a local copy of the ONS Address Index Matching Service.

-The standard version comes with and Elasticsearch cluster (free sample AddressBase data preloaded), a tool to administer the cluster, a REST API and a Python Flask Web-UI.
+The standard version comes with an Elasticsearch cluster (free sample AddressBase data preloaded), a tool to administer the cluster, a REST API and a Python Flask Web-UI.

 These components are all supplied via public Docker images stored in a Google Cloud Platform Artifact Registry.
 When any of these are updated, a new release of AIMS DIY will be created.
 Users can subscribe to the release if they want to be informed when this happens.
 Releases can be found here [https://github.com/ONSdigital/aims-diy/releases](https://github.com/ONSdigital/aims-diy/releases).